Loona6/Weather-App/README.md

 1. Get a free API Key from [WeatherAPI](https://www.weatherapi.com).
 2. Get a free API Key from [OpenCage Data](https://opencagedata.com/).
-3. Open the file: `src/application/MainController.java` (or your specific package path).
+3. Open the file: `src/application/MainController.java`
-4. Locate the variables for the keys and replace them:
+4. Locate the variables for the keys and replace them.

 ### 4. Run the Application